SEO Checklist for a Website Redesign Planning Guide

-It's important to have a plan when redesigning your website because leaving out important changes can affect your ranking in search engines.
-One of the most important changes is to make sure you incorporate SEO or Search Engine Optimization so you'll have a better chance for better keyword ranking in the search engines.
+It's important to have a plan when redesigning a website because leaving out important changes can affect your ranking in search engines.
+One of the most important changes is to make sure your plan includes website redesign with SEO or (Search Engine Optimization) so you'll have a better chance for higher keyword ranking in search engines.

-The following is a redesign plan for small businesses without a shopping cart:
+The following is a redesign plan for a small businesses without a shopping cart:

 - Determine your preferred target audience and design your pages accordingly.